Bugsnax: Story

 A struggling newspaper journalist receives a film strip in the mail from Lizbert, who encourages the journalist to come to Snaktooth Island and document the Bugsnax living there for the world to see.
 Intrigued, the journalist takes an airship to the island, only to discover that Lizbert has gone missing and all the other Grumpuses that joined her on her expedition have scattered due to interpersonal conflict.
 Filbo requests that the journalist help him bring the others back to Snaxburg, as they may have clues regarding Lizbert's disappearance.

 The journalist gradually convinces each Grumpus to return to Snaxburg.
 However, the Grumpuses regularly argue with each other, and each of them suffer from their own personal issues that they believe can be solved by eating Bugsnax.
 Some of them believe that there is a secret conspiracy behind the island: Snorpy thinks that the "Grumpinati" are controlling the Bugsnax, while Shelda warns of their harmful "toxins".
 One night, Snaxburg is attacked, and signs appear warning its residents to leave the island.
 Wiggle claims that the "Queen of Bugsnax" is planning to eat the Grumpuses.
-In the "Isle of Bigsnax" expansion, the journalist can discover a secret room with audio recordings from researcher Alegander Jamfoot.
-These recordings reveal that the supposed "Grumpinati" are actually the Snakolytes, a secret order Jamfoot is a member of whose goal is to create a new Bugsnak Queen and gain control of all Bugsnax, and that they were responsible for the disappearance of Triffany's grandmother.
+In the "Isle of Bigsnax" expansion, the journalist can discover a secret room with audio recordings from Jamfoot.
+These recordings reveal that the supposed "Grumpinati" are actually the Snakolytes, a secret order Jamfoot is a member of whose goal is to create a new Bugsnak Queen and gain control of all Bugsnax.